frkmnt/TurnBasedClash/README.md

+### Skills
+Characters unlock different skills depending on their class.
+Skills cost XP to be aquired, and may cost additional XP to be leveled up.
+Skills can be of the following types:
+* Area of Effect (AoE): Targets an area of tiles around the target.
+* Single Target (ST): Choose a single Enemy.
+* Empty Tile (ET): Choose a vacant tile.
+* Neutral (N): Simply activate the skill.
+* Passive (P): This skill's effects are always active.
+* Multi Target (MT): Choose multiple targets.

+***

 #### Dexterity Tree

 ###### Thief
 Tier 1.
 Previous Class: None.
 Main Stats: Dex. <br>
-Outlaws that learned to survive through any means necessary. <br>
+Thieves are outlaws that learned to survive through any means necessary. <br>
-* Invisibility: Gain the effects of Invisibility.
+* Invisibility (N): Gain the effects of Invisibility.
+* Throwing Knife (ST): A ranged attack with a high critical hit chance.

 ###### Mercenary
 Tier 2.
 Previous Class: Thief.
 Main Stats: Dex. <br>
-Experienced outlaws often find shady employers that seek their peculiar talents. <br>
+Mercenaries are experienced outlaws often find shady employers that seek their peculiar talents. <br>
+* Focus (N): Boosts evasion until the start of your next turn.
+Ends your turn, but costs 0.
+* Sucker Punch: While invisible, stun an enemy while dealing massive damage.

 ###### Rogue
 Tier 2.
 Previous Class: Thief.
 Main Stats: Dex. <br>
 Rogues embrace their freedom, often turning a blind eye to the law. <br>
-* Focus: Boosts evasion until the start of your next turn.
+* Smokescreen (N): Blinds all Characters in adjacent tiles.
+* Poison Weapon (N): Your attacks apply the poison debuff.
+Lasts for 2 turns.

 ###### Duelist